 Muddy reviews: The Star Inn, Alfriston

-A triple treat of sleepy rural peace, local culture creds and stylish Tudor charm, The Star Inn in Alfriston, East Sussex opened in June to acclaim.
+A triple treat of sleepy rural peace, local culture creds and stylish Tudor charm, The Star Inn in Alfriston, East Sussex opened to acclaim.
 Only thing is, does it pass the Muddy test?

 A 15th century inn with 30 rooms in the quaint, quiet village of Alfriston, just a few miles from the coast, this is the perfect spot for exploring the increasingly sought-after county with Eastbourne 10km to the east, Brighton 20km to the west, and meandering rivers that take you down to pretty, pebbly local beaches.
 For the more intrepid, the South Downs Way skirts the village and takes you past the Seven Sisters cliffs to Beachy Head one way, or alternatively up to the South Downs national park (footwear warning: I’d give yourself some time on this walk and double socks, it’s 100 miles long).